splunk/ta_cisco_webex_add_on_for_splunk/docs/Configuration/index.md

 #### 2. Create Input

+**Webex API Input**

+The **Webex API Input** provides the flexibility to create a custom input using the Webex API endpoint of your choice.
+If you encounter scenarios where the predefined input options do not meet your requirements, you can use this option to enable data ingestion from a different Webex API endpoint.

+Keep in mind that the endpoint you want to use may require special permissions, roles, and/or scopes.
+Please refer to the API documentation to see the requirements needed to enable data ingestion for this endpoint.

+When the `Start Time` is available the input uses it for checkpointing to avoid ingesting duplicate data.
+After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.

+Some endpoints require specific query parameters to function correctly.
+Users can add these parameters using the `Query Params` field.
+The input also supports path parameters in the URL, which should be included in the `API Endpoint` field.

+- Click on the `Inputs` button on the top left corner.
+- Click on `Create New Input` button on the top right corner.
+- Click on `Webex API Input`
+- Enter the following details in the pop-up box:
+    - **Name** (_required_): Unique name for the data input.
+    - **Interval** (_required_): Time interval of input in seconds.
+    - **Index** (_required_): Index for storing data.
+    - **Global Account** (_required_): Select the account created during Configuration.
+    - **API Endpoint** (_required_): The Webex API endpoint.
+It is not neccesary to include a leading slash `example: device, device/<DEVICE_ID>`.
+    - **Webex Base API URL** (_required_): Select the base URL for the endpoint.
+    - **Gov Account** (_required_): Select this option if you are using a Webex Gov Account.
+    - **Start Time** (_required_): Start date and time (inclusive) in the format YYYY-MM-DDTHH:MM:SSZ, `example:2023-01-01T00:00:00Z`.
+Be aware of the endpoint’s limitations and valid ranges.
+    - **End Time** (_optional_): End date and time in the format YYYY-Mon-DDTHH:MM:SSZ.(Optional), `example:2023-02-01T00:00:00Z`.
+Leave it blank if an ongoing ingestion mode is needed.
+Be aware of the endpoint’s limitations and valid ranges.
+     - **Query Params** (_required_): Include any query parameters for the endpoint.
+For multiple parameters, enter them as comma-separated values `example: locationId=0000000, messageId=0000000, teamId=0000000.`.
+- Click on the `Add` green button on the bottom right of the pop-up box.

 **Webex Scheduled Meetings Input**

 The **Webex Scheduled Meetings** input is used to fetch the active scheduled meetings from [Meetings](https://developer.webex.com/docs/api/v1/meetings/list-meetings) endpoint.
 It allows users to retrieve account-wide scheduled meetings of all users in your organization.